1940s in film: Technicolor

 By the 1940s, Hollywood's effects specialists had over a decade of studio experience.
 Technicolor had been especially challenging but faster film introduced in 1939 began to make Technicolor a viable option for studio production.
 Rear projection in color remained out of reach until Paramount introduced a new projection system in the 1940s.
 New matte techniques, modified for use with color, were for the first time used in the British film The Thief of Bagdad (1940).
 However, the high cost of color production in the 1940s meant most films were black and white.

 World War II

-Hollywood films in the 1940s included morale films for the those serving in World War II and their families.
+Hollywood films in the 1940s included morale films for those serving in World War II and their families.
 War films made extensive use of models and miniature photography.
 New techniques developed to realistically depict naval battles were used in films like Thirty Seconds Over Tokyo (1944) and Ships with Wings (1942).
 In Mrs. Miniver (1942) a technique using systems of wires was used to depict two dozen model aircraft taking off in precise formation.
 Miniature explosions were needed for the destruction of models.